MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 uid: microsoft.quantum.guide.host-programs
 ---

-# Run Q# with standalone applications or host programs
+# Run Q# standalone or with host programs

 One of the Quantum Development Kit's greatest strengths is its flexibility across platforms and development environments.
 However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install).
 On this page, we explain what happens when a Q# program is run, and compare the different ways in which users can do so.

-A primary distinction is between running Q#:
+A primary distinction is between running Q#
     - as a standalone application, where Q# is the only language involved and the program is invoked directly, or
     - with an additional *host program*, written in Python or a .NET language (e.g. C# or F#), which then invokes the program and can further process returned results.

-To best understand the process and differences, we consider a simple Q# program and compare the ways it can be executed.
+To best understand these processes and their differences, we consider a simple Q# program and compare the ways it can be executed.

 ## Basic Q# program